tkhahns/Video_Data_Processing/docs/windows_instructions.md

 .\run_speech_to_text.ps1 --output-dir "./my-transcripts" path\to\audio.mp3
-.\run_speech_to_text.ps1 --language fr  # Specify language (default: en) .\run_speech_to_text.ps1 --model whisperx  # Choose model (whisperx, xlsr)
+.\run_speech_to_text.ps1 --language fr  # Specify language (default: en) .\run_speech_to_text.ps1 --model whisperx  # Choose model (whisperx, xlsr) .\run_speech_to_text.ps1 --select  # Force file selection even with files specified
 ```

 This script automatically:
 - Activates the virtual environment
 - Installs required dependencies
 - Processes audio files through the speech-to-text model

+When run in interactive mode, the tool will:
+1. Display a list of available audio files
+2. Allow you to select specific files by number (e.g., "1,3,5") or choose "all"
+3. Prompt you to choose an output format (SRT subtitles, TXT with timestamps, or both)
+4. Process the selected files with the chosen settings

 ### Option 2: Running as a module